Best DevOps Tools: 25 Top Options for 2025

 SpiraTest is available both on-premise and cloud versions and can be evaluated with a 30-day trial.

 JUnit is an open-source testing tool that allows for the running of repeatable tests.
-The testing framework supports various test annotations that allow for easier unit test cases to be developed.
+The testing framework supports various test annotations for unit test cases to be developed more easily.
 Like many other tools on this list, its many integrations make it easy to mesh with the rest of your DevOps process.
-Integrations include Jenkins, GIT, and more.

 14. Rapise